MSEP 2025 Awardees

 University of Miami, Leonard M. Miller School of Medicine

-[photo] Project Lead: Zeina Hannoush, MD
+Program Lead: Zeina Hannoush, MD

-Project Lead: Diana Soliman, MD, MHS
+Program Lead: Diana Soliman, MD

 “Endocrinology is a vital yet often underrepresented specialty in medical education.
 To enhance student engagement at the University of Miami, our approach will focus on early exposure, hands-on experiences, and mentorship.
 Ensuring Sustainability: By supporting faculty development and student engagement events, this award will help create a lasting impact on how endocrinology is introduced and taught at our institution.
 Through these efforts, we aim to increase student interest in endocrinology, improve early career exploration, and foster long-term engagement with the specialty.
 This initiative will ultimately ensure that future physicians gain a deeper understanding of endocrine disorders and their management, benefiting both students and the patients they will serve.” – Zeina Hannoush, MD